THE CLUB GROWS

 The club remained heavily dependent upon the stalwart efforts of its volunteers, particularly the dedication of a core group of members.

 Ted Westrup, Ron Nelson, Paul Robinson and Carl Wise maintained on their own time the new Callan 4 field, which Frank Hawkins worked hard to obtain.
-In 1980, Jeanette Westrup was the single woman volunteering at the canteen, showing up rain or shine from 8am to 6pm every Saturday.
-(This could not continue, the club’s first female secretary Lyn Martin said firmly, with a roster system put in place the following season.)
-Martin herself thanked her husband in her first club report “for helping out with all the phone calls”.
+In 1980, Jeanette Westrup was the single woman volunteering at the canteen, showing up “rain or shine every Saturday” from 8am to 6pm – a job that took up more time than any other position.
+This degree of individual sacrifice could not continue, the club’s first female secretary Lyn Martin said firmly, with a roster system put in place the following season.
+(Martin herself thanked her husband in her first club report “for helping out with all the phone calls”.)
+By 1983, it was June and Debra Maquire who were fronting the canteen every Saturday – “particularly to June for looking after the stock and using her home to store not only the canteen stock etc. but also the club equipment which Ray was allocating.”

-The soccer section women – Lyn and Prudence Wilson, Carol Phillips, Margaret Whitney, Pam Walkley and Margaret Marshall – can also be credited with putting on what is only referred to in the 1981 Club Report as a “fun night”.
+The Ladies Committee – including Lyn and Prudence Wilson, Carol Phillips, Margaret Whitney, Pam Walkley and Margaret Marshall – can also be credited with arranging what was charmingly called a ‘Fun Night’, an annual fundraising event that was held throughout the eighties.

 “What a great time our “fun Night” was.
 A good meal – plenty to eat and drink, dancing, dancing, dancing to the wee small hours of the morning and the music by moby disc was pleasing and a good variety to suit all tastes.” – CA Wise, President 1980/1